City Guide for: Salt, Jordan

 Jerash

 Step back in time at Jerash, one of the best-preserved Roman cities outside of Italy.
-Wander through colonnaded streets, marvel at the impressive Hadrian's Arch, and imagine gladiators battling in the South Theatre.
-Jerash offers a truly immersive experience into the grandeur of the Roman Empire.
+Wander through colonnaded streets, admire the impressive Hadrian's Arch, and imagine life in this ancient Decapolis city.
+Don't miss the South Theatre for a sense of the city's vibrant past.

 Travel Time